 ION bronchoscopy is performed under general anaesthetic and is typically a day-case or short-stay procedure.
 Most patients go home the same day following a period of observation and a chest X-ray.
 Dr Okiror will advise based on your individual circumstances and any relevant medical history.

-No. You can self-refer directly without a GP letter.
+Self-referrals welcome — you can book directly.
 Most patients are seen for a consultation within 2–3 days of contacting the practice, at which point whether ION bronchoscopy is the right next step — and the full diagnostic plan — are discussed and agreed.

 If the biopsy confirms cancer, next steps depend on the type, stage, and characteristics.
 Where surgery is appropriate, Dr Okiror can proceed to robotic removal of the affected part of the lung — the smallest operation that achieves a complete result.
 Because the same surgeon performs both the biopsy and any subsequent surgery, there is no handoff to a new team and no avoidable delay in moving from diagnosis to treatment.